TurtleP/TurtleP.github.io-old2/LovePotion/wiki/compatability.md

 * `love.system.getNetworkStatus()`
     - Returns whether or not the system has an internet connection
 * `love.system.getUsername()`
-    - Returns the name of the user running Löve Potion (or your game)
+    - Returns the name of the user running LÖVE Potion (or your game)
 * `love.system.getLanguage()`
     - Returns the current System Language as a string